Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

     * `--wait` wait for running tasks to complete
 * `stats` will generate a statistics summary of a job or jobs
     * `--jobid` will query the specified job instead of all jobs
+* `tasks del` will delete tasks within jobs specified in the jobs configuration file.
+Active or running tasks will be terminated first on non-`native` container support pools.
+    * `--jobid` force deletion scope to just this job id
+    * `--taskid` force deletion scope to just this task id
+    * `--wait` will wait for deletion to complete
+* `tasks list` will list tasks from jobs specified in the jobs configuration file
+    * `--all` list all tasks in all jobs in the account
+    * `--jobid` force scope to just this job id
+    * `--poll-until-tasks-complete` will poll until all tasks have completed
+* `tasks term` will terminate tasks within jobs specified in the jobs configuration file.
+Termination of running tasks requires a valid SSH user if tasks are running on a non-`native` container support pool.
+    * `--force` force send docker kill signal regardless of task state
+    * `--jobid` force termination scope to just this job id
+    * `--taskid` force termination scope to just this task id
+    * `--wait` will wait for termination to complete
 * `term` will terminate jobs and job schedules found in the jobs configuration file.
 If an autopool is specified for all jobs and a jobid option is not specified, the storage associated with the autopool will be